jumphone/BEER/README.md

 * "Spearman coefficient" is used to replace "Kendall coefficient" (Spearman is much faster than Kendall).

-* When combing multiple batches, instead of comparing each batch to the largest batch, the latest BEER will compare each two of them.
+* When combing multiple batches, instead of comparing each batch with the largest batch, the latest BEER will compare each two of them.

 * Both of "linear coeffiecient (Pearson)" and "non-linear coeffiecient (Spearman)" are used to evaluate batch effect.